 Frequently Asked Questions

-Buy if you'll fly 100+ missions per year, need rapid response capability, or handle sensitive data that can't leave your organization.
-Hire if you need occasional inspections (under 50/year), don't want to manage pilot certification and maintenance, or need specialized expertise (thermal analysis, photogrammetry) you don't have in-house.
-Breakeven is typically 50-80 missions per year.
+Buy if you'll fly 100+ missions per year, need rapid response capability, or handle sensitive data.
+Hire if you need fewer than 50 inspections annually or lack in-house pilot certification and specialized expertise.
+The breakeven point is typically 50–80 missions per year.

-Battery replacement (batteries degrade and cost $100-$800 each, replaced every 200-500 cycles), data processing time (a 30-minute flight can generate hours of data processing work), travel to job sites (often exceeds the drone operating cost itself), and regulatory compliance maintenance (keeping certifications current, filing for airspace authorizations, updating operations manuals).
+Battery replacement ($100–$800 each, replaced every 200–500 cycles), data processing time (a 30-minute flight generates hours of post-processing work), travel to job sites (often exceeds the drone operating cost itself), and regulatory compliance maintenance including certifications, airspace authorizations, and operations manual updates.